DARK

 All of a sudden the crying stopped, and his mother rose, frantic.

-“No, no, no.” His father’s deep voice reverberated in the small trailer that was their home.
-The voice cracked in a strange way, like when the box his mommy liked to look at would go all grey and hiss.
-He’d never heard such a sound in the deep voice before and that scared him more than when it yelled.
-“Grant, no!”
+“No, no, no.” His father’s deep voice reverberated in the small trailer they called home.
+The voice cracked in a way Derek never heard before.
+Like when the box his mommy liked to look at would go all grey and hiss.
+He’d never heard such a sound in the deep voice and that scared him more than when it yelled.

-It wasn’t long before bright colored lights flashed outside and filled the room—colors he didn’t understand outside of their difference from the ones that kept the dark away in the house.
+It wasn’t long before bright colored lights flashed outside and filled the room—colors he didn’t understand beyond their difference from the ones that kept the dark away in the house.
 Swaths of red and blue swept across the walls.
-It created scary shadows and turned objects he found familiar into strange and unfriendly shapes.
+The lights created scary shadows and turned objects Derek found familiar into strange and unfriendly shapes.
 It frightened him and he whimpered in response.
 But no one noticed.
 They only noticed it.
 They always only noticed it.

 The front door to the trailer opened and Derek looked toward the big hole in the wall where the men in strange jackets with big funny hats always entered whenever the lights flashed.
 He liked the men.
 They were nice, though they rarely paid attention to him.